jhontejada95/CAFE-INDEX/README.md

    python main.py --oracle submit --hours 24
    ```

-5. Set up a cron job to run every 15 minutes:
+#### Ethereum Oracle (EVM)

+1. Configure the Ethereum network and contract settings in the frontend `.env` file:
    ```
-   */15 * * * * cd /path/to/CAFE-INDEX && python main.py --oracle submit --hours 1
+   VITE_EVM_RPC_URL=https://your-evm-rpc-url
+   VITE_CONTRACT_ADDRESS=0xYourContractAddress
    ```

+2. Use the frontend to connect to MetaMask and submit prices to the contract

 ### ud83dudd10 Using the Frontend Wallet Integration

-The frontend includes a wallet connection feature that allows users to interact directly with the Polkadot blockchain:
+The frontend includes wallet connection features that allow users to interact directly with both Polkadot and Ethereum blockchains:

+#### Polkadot Wallet Integration

 1. Install the [Polkadot.js Extension](https://polkadot.js.org/extension/) in your browser
 2. Create or import an account in the extension
 3. Launch the frontend application
+4. Select the "Polkadot" tab in the wallet section
-4. Click "Connect Wallet" in the interface
+5. Click "Connect Wallet" in the interface
-5. Select your account from the dropdown when prompted
+6. Select your account from the dropdown when prompted
-6. Use the "Send Price Test" button to submit a price to the blockchain
+7. Use the "Send Price Test" button to submit a price to the blockchain

-**Note:** This feature requires the Polkadot.js Browser Extension to be installed and configured with at least one account.
+#### Ethereum Wallet Integration

+1. Install the [MetaMask Extension](https://metamask.io/download/) in your browser
+2. Create or import an account in MetaMask
+3. Launch the frontend application
+4. Select the "Ethereum" tab in the wallet section
+5. Click "Connect Wallet" in the interface
+6. Approve the connection in the MetaMask popup
+7. Use the "Send Price Test" button to submit a price to the CafeIndex contract

+**Note:** The Ethereum integration requires the deployed CafeIndex.sol contract on an EVM-compatible network.
+The address of this contract should be specified in the `.env` file.

 ### ud83dudc80 Starting the Backend API